Quick Look at the Best Lasagna Soup Recipe

 - Refrigerator: leftover soup can be kept in an airtight container in the fridge for 3-4 days.
 Keep the ricotta mixture separate from the soup and only add when serving over hot soup.

 - Freezer: a lot of lasagna soups say that they can’t be frozen, but we know how to do it!
 Simply freeze the soup before adding the noodles.
 You don’t want them to get mushy, so keep some in the pantry for when you decide to heat it up.
-Also, wait on the ricotta mixture until you reheat the soup on the stovetop or in a slow cooker.
+Also, wait to make the ricotta mixture until you reheat the soup on the stovetop or in a slow cooker.

-- Can I use oven ready lasagna noodles?
 Yes, they would work great!
 They just may not need to simmer quite as long as the regular noodles, so keep an eye on them.

 Made this recipe and loved it?!